What is ankylosing spondylitis?

-Ankylosing spondylitis, which is also known by the names spondylitis and rheumatoid spondylitis, is an inflammatory joint disease of the spine and the sacroiliac, which is found at the junction of the pelvis to the spine.
+Ankylosing spondylitis is also known by the names spondylitis and rheumatoid spondylitis.
+It is an inflammatory joint disease of the spine and the sacroiliac, which is found at the junction of the pelvis to the spine.
 Sometimes, the condition can cause some of the bones of the spine (vertebrae) to fuse together, which can make the spine less flexible.

 There is no known, exact cause of ankylosing spondylitis.
 People born with the HLA-B27 gene are far more likely than others to develop the condition, but this not true in all cases.
 In terms of risk factors, men are more likely to develop the condition than women.
 The symptoms of ankylosing spondylitis usually appear in early adulthood.